 If you have suffered a crushing injury, then drinking urine will be even more dangerous.
 Damaged muscle fiber cells leak potassium and phosphorous into the blood.
 The kidneys already will have a hard time clearing these.
 Someone drinking urine would put even more strain on the kidneys.

 The Summit Register goes as far as saying that drinking urine will not rehydrate you.
-Rather, they say it will dehydrate you at a faster rate because of all the pollutants and sodium in urine.
+Rather, they say it will dehydrate you at a faster rate because of all the pollutants and sodium in the urine.

 Urine Therapy Side Note

 In case you didn’t know, apparently there is a new trend called urotherapy where people drink their own urine.
-Apparently a lot of people think that drinking urine can treat cancer.

 There is very little research showing that drinking urine has any medical benefits.
-Even if research does show benefits, bear in mind that this is urine of hydrated people so the concentrations of waste products is much lower!
+Even if research does show benefits, bear in mind that this is urine of hydrated people so the concentrations of waste products are much lower!

 How Long Can You Survive By Drinking Urine?